Changissnz/seqbuild/face/sample_script/commlang_guide.md

 [+] set
 [-] usage
 ```
 set <variable name> = <command statement that produces object>.
+set <generator> span for <start range,end range>.
 ```
 [-] description
-loads an object into parser map of variables.
+in the primary use case, command loads an object into parser map of variables.
+In the secondary use case, command sets output of generator into ranged modulo.

 -----------------------------------------------------------------